 Take This Opportunity

-2017 is the last year of the prohibition of marijuana in Canada, and that is to be celebrated.
-Jump on the movement of celebrating cannabis by being on the forefront of legalization by emerging as a strong and proud cannabis user during the most wonderful time of the year.
+2018 marks the end of cannabis prohibition in Canada, and that is to be celebrated.
+Jump on the movement of celebrating cannabis by emerging as a strong and proud cannabis user during the most wonderful time of the year.